mfp/obigstore/doc/benchmarks.md

 #### Large payloads

-The benchmark is repeated with 20M pairs with 20KB payloads; the rate is limited to 1000/s:
+The benchmark is repeated with 20M pairs having 20KB payloads; the rate is limited to 1000/s:

 ![large payloads](imgs/LOG.S20K-nofsync.latency.png)